-Principle 2: Board Composition and Guidance Board Independence
+Principle 2: Board Composition and Guidance

+Board Independence

 The Board comprises nine Directors and there is a strong element of independence in the Board.
-Except for the Chief Executive Officer (CEO) who is an executive Director, of the remaining eight non-executive Directors (NED), six are considered by the NC to be independent.
+Except for the Chief Executive Officer (CEO) who is an executive Director, six of the remaining eight non-executive Directors (NED) are considered by the NC to be independent.
 Thus, independent Directors make up 67% of the Board.
-This composition exceeds the Code's requirement of at least half of the Board to comprise independent Directors where the Chairman is not an independent Director.
-The Chairman is a nominee of ComfortDelGro and is therefore non-independent.
+This composition exceeds the Code's requirement of at least half of the Board to comprise independent Directors, where the Chairman is not an independent Director.
+The Chairman is a nominee of ComfortDelGro Corporation Limited (ComfortDelGro), a 10% Shareholder, and is therefore non-independent.
 As such, a Lead Independent Director has been appointed with effect from 1 January 2013.
-The Chairman, Deputy Chairman and the CEO are different persons and are not immediate family members.
-The Chairman and Deputy Chairman are also not part of the management team.
+The Chairman, Deputy Chairman and CEO are not the same person and are not immediate family members.
+The Chairman and Deputy Chairman are also not part of the Management team.
 No person will be able to influence the decisions of the Board as the over-whelming majority of the Directors are independent NEDs.

 The NC is responsible for assessing the independence of the Directors on an annual basis.
 Each Director is required to complete a Confirmation of Independence checklist which is drawn up in accordance with the guidelines provided in the Code and requires each Director to assess his/her own independence.
 The Director is required to declare any circumstances in which he/she may be considered non-independent.
 The NC will then review the Confirmation of Independence to determine whether a Director is independent.
-The NC deems a Director who is associated with a 10% Shareholder in the current and immediate past financial year (as defined in the Code) as non-independent.
-Mr Lim Jit Poh and Mr Yang Ban Seng are deemed as non-independent as they are the Chairman and MD/Group CEO respectively of ComfortDelGro, a 10% Shareholder.
+The NC deems a Director who is associated to a 10% Shareholder in the current and immediate past financial year (as defined in the Code) as non-independent.
+Mr Lim Jit Poh and Mr Yang Ban Seng are deemed as non-independent as they are the Chairman and Managing Director/Group Chief Executive Officer respectively of ComfortDelGro, a 10% Shareholder.

-As at 31 December 2017, three out of six independent Directors have served on the Board for more than nine years.
-They are Mr Ong Teong Wan, Mr Sim Cheok Lim and Ms Teo Geok Har, Nancy.
+As at 31 December 2018, one out of six independent Directors has served on the Board for more than nine years.
+She is Ms Teo Geok Har, Nancy.
 The NC takes the view that a Director's independence cannot be determined solely and arbitrarily on the basis of the length of service.
-A Director's contribution in terms of experience, expertise, professionalism, integrity, objectivity and independent judgement in engaging and challenging Management in the best interests of the Group as he/she performs his/her duties in good faith, are more critical measures in ascertaining his/her independence than the number of years served on the Board.
+A Director's contributions in terms of experience, expertise, professionalism, integrity, objectivity and independent judgement in engaging and challenging Management in the best interests of the Group as he/she performs his/her duties in good faith, are more critical measures in ascertaining his/her independence than the number of years served on the Board.
 Hence, the Board does not impose a limit on the length of service of the independent Directors.
 In taking a holistic approach, the Board and the NC exercise due and careful review, taking into consideration all other factors, in assessing the independence of a Director.
-These factors include, inter alia, if the Director has any interest, business, relationship and/or any other material contractual relationship with the Group which could reasonably be perceived to compromise his/ her independence and interfere with the exercise of his/her independent business judgement.
+These factors include, inter alia, if the Director has any interest, business, relationship and/or any other material contractual relationship with the Group which could reasonably be perceived to compromise his/her independence and interfere with the exercise of his/her independent business judgement.
 The Board is of the view that all independent Directors remain independent in the exercise of their judgement on Board matters.